Counselor Who Questioned Lori Loughlin’s Daughter’s College Credentials Will Allegedly Testify In Case

 An email the counselor reportedly sent to Mossimo on April 12, 2018, mentioned a meeting between the two men, in which Mossimo went to the school to verify that his daughter was indeed a rower.

-The counselor explained in the email that he wanted to update Mossimo on the status of Isabella’s admission, and reassured him that the school was not rescinding it.
-He also said he was surprised to hear that the issue was a was a concern for him.
+The counselor explained in the email that he wanted to update Mossimo on the status of Isabella’s admission and reassured him that the school was not rescinding it.
+He also said he was surprised to hear that the issue was a concern for him.

-“I also shared with [the USC senior assistant director of admission] that you had visited this morning and affirmed for me that [your younger daughter] is truly a coxswain,” the email said, according to court documents per TooFab.
+“I also shared with [the USC senior assistant director of admission] that you had visited this morning and affirmed for me that [your younger daughter] is truly a coxswain,” the email said, according to court documents, per TooFab.

 On the same day, former USC senior associate athletic director Donna Heinel allegedly left a voicemail for Rick Singer, the mastermind behind the college admissions scandal, that expressed unease about parents visiting the school to “yell at counselors,” warning that such scenes could “shut everything down.”
 Heinel was later fired for her involvement in the scheme.

-Loughlin also allegedly referred to the high school counselor as “our little friend” in an email to Singer when she aought guidance on how to proceed with her daughter’s application, TooFab reported.
+Loughlin also allegedly referred to the high school counselor as “our little friend” in an email to Singer when she sought guidance on how to proceed with her daughter’s application, TooFab reported.

-Singer, who is co-operating with federal agents, told the Department of Justice that the counselor “did not believe that either of the Giannulli daughters participated in crew, and was concerned that their applications may have contained misleading information.”
+Singer, who is cooperating with federal agents, told the Department of Justice that the counselor “did not believe that either of the Giannulli daughters participated in crew, and was concerned that their applications may have contained misleading information.”

 Olivia Jade Giannulli’s high school counselor to be called as witness against Lori Loughlin, report says https://t.co/iH0wHAgs4A pic.twitter.com/aGr4vJNRJ9